ait-energy/matsim-drs/README.md

 **Simulation / Plan Adjustment**

 - `pickupWaitingSeconds` The amount of time the driver is expected to wait until the rider enters the vehicle.
 - `riderDepartureTimeAdjustmentSeconds` The amount of time the riders are willing to adjust their departure times.
   During the matching process, the arrival of driver to pick-up point is checked whether it is within the rider departure time +- the riderDepartureTimeAdjustment.

 **Plan Innovation**

-- `subtourModeChoiceChainBasedModes`: Defines the chain-based modes for the `SubtourModeChoiceForDrs` strategy, separated by commas
+- `subtourModeChoiceChainBasedModes`: Defines the chain-based modes for the `SubtourModeChoiceForDrs` strategy, separated by commas.
-- `subtourModeChoiceModes`: Defines all modes available for the `SubtourModeChoiceForDrs` strategy, including chain-based modes, separated by commas
+- `subtourModeChoiceModes`: Defines all modes available for the `SubtourModeChoiceForDrs` strategy, including chain-based modes, separated by commas.

 ### Run Example